Royal Society of Tropical Medicine and Hygiene

 Much of the success of this work relies on having robust internal systems at our foundation.
 This work will include a new database and platform through which people can submit research and applications.
 We will refresh our governance structure and establish committees on education and training and on policy and advocacy.
 We welcome feedback on the strategy and look forward to taking you on this new, exciting journey with us.

-Read more on RSTMH or download the full strategy on the website.
+Read more about RSTMH or download the full strategy on the website.